sakalouski/snyk_public_python/README.md

 #### Naked module for python - allows to run JS code in python (pip install Naked)

 ## How to use:
 There is a Jupyter Notebook script with comments.
 Please let me know if anything is unclear.
+Additionally, multithreading may be added to query - I use 24 threads.